Skip to main content Accessibility Feedback

 Fill out an adoption form

 There are just some very special fosters in TN that we work with and when they saw Bianca Bean listed at Bartlett Animal Shelter they knew they had to get her out.
-She was picked up as a stray and at only 2 months old she had been shot at, she has a scar on her right hip/upper leg.
-This didn’t keep her down, Bianca is a very high energy puppy.
+She was picked up as a stray and at only 2 months old she had been shot (a through and through) - she now has a scar on her right hip/upper leg.

 Name: Bianca Bean